 They are recommendations to web authors on how to create accessible web content.

 Do I need to make my website accessible?

 Yes.
-All Arkansas State websites including faculty members websites for their classes need to be accessible.
-For help in making websites more accessible, contact Disability Services.
+All A-State websites including faculty members websites for their classes need to be accessible.
+For help in making websites more accessible, contact A&AS.
 Read about web accessibility guidelines.

 I would like to be active in the community and would like to join an organization.

-Delta Sigma Omicron (DSO) is a student organization sponsored by Disability Services.
+Delta Sigma Omicron (DSO) is a student organization sponsored by A&AS.
 To view more information about DSO, please visit the DSO website.
 Other volunteer organizations include: Volunteers in Action, Note taking, Campus Guides, and Study Services.

 I would like to use alternative format for my books.
 How do I request the service?

-- Notify the Reader Services Coordinator in Disability Services to request books.
+- Notify the Reader Services Coordinator in A&AS to request books.

 - Submit your class schedule and the title, author, edition and ISBN of the books as soon as possible.